rich-at-thinkful/ft-curric-gists/fundamentals/restful-apis.md

 #### 9. Complete the delete item work
 - See if you can finish the final CRUD action on your own.

+#### 10. Add Error Handlers for when the server responds with an error

+*Objective*: Setup error callbacks in your API methods.
+Update your event handlers to react when the error callback is invoked.
+Add an error key to your store and use your render method to display the error value if it exists.

+- Use the techniques you've learned today to complete this exercise.